Andereoo/TkinterWeb/docs/source/index.rst

     :alt: Made in Canada

-**TkinterWeb** is a Python library that offers fast and lightweight web browser and app design widgets for Tkinter.
+**TkinterWeb** is a Python library that offers fast and lightweight web browser, rich text, and app design widgets for Tkinter.

 It provides bindings and extensions for the Tkhtml3 widget from `http://tkhtml.tcl.tk <https://web.archive.org/web/20250219233338/http://tkhtml.tcl.tk/>`_, which enables displaying HTML and CSS code in Tkinter applications.